Stochastic approximation of symmetric Nash equilibria in queueing games: Introduction

 In most queueing games, observable or unobservable, customer expected utility (ex ante) is a function of their own strategy, in which the expectation is with respect to the stationary distribution arising from the cumulative behavior of all players.
 When customers are homogeneous, the conventional solution concept is the symmetric Nash equilibrium.
 Characterizing a symmetric Nash equilibrium means finding a fixed point of the best-response function, which is the function that maps a strategy profile to the best strategy to play against it.

-Unlike the Markovian setting in \cite{EH1975}, for non-elementary queueing models, the stationary state distribution, and hence also the expected utility, rarely admit closed form expressions.
+Unlike the Markovian setting in \cite{EH1975}, for non-elementary queueing models, the stationary state distribution and the resulting customer expected utility rarely admit closed form expressions.
 Think, for example, of a GI/G/1 queue, with customer utility depending on their delay.
 In this example, as well as in many others, there is no explicit formula for the expected sojourn time of a customer (let alone its distribution), hence, approaching an equilibrium solution with only analytic tools is intractable.
 Tackling such problems often brings the need for sophisticated numeric calculation and simulation schemes.

 We present a stochastic-approximation (SA) algorithm that converges to an equilibrium solution for a general class of models.
-Specifically, the algorithm involves simulating the queueing process and updating the strategy based on the realizations at carefully chosen regeneration times.
-The update relies on estimating the deviation of the strategy from a best response, after a smoothing transformation of the best-response function.
+Specifically, the algorithm involves simulating the queueing process, and based on the realizations, updating the strategy at carefully chosen regeneration times.
+The update relies on estimating the deviation of the strategy from its best response, using a smoothing transformation of the best-response correspondence.
 Under mild regularity assumptions it is shown that the algorithm converges almost surely to a Nash equilibrium as the simulation length goes to infinity.
 The convergence conditions are verified for several examples, and numerical results are presented.